HeronErin/LibTi84/README.md

-LibTI
+LibTI84
 =====

-LibTI is a C library for TI-based calculators.
+LibTI84 is a C library for TI-based calculators.
 It relies on SDCC and a bunch of tools to compile to the TI-84+.

 The library itself consists of useful functions I'll add over time.
 Standard algorithms will stay close to the C stdlib, but glue functions (such as the IO ones in src/cio.h) most probably won't!